Learn about the eight pillars of customer delight and discover how to retain your customers and get more referrals.

 More importantly, how do you get your customers to promote you through word of mouth?

-Nobody talks about the time they were satisfied, everyone talks about the times they were delighted.
-So how do you delight your customers so they talk about you?
+Nobody talks about the time they were satisfied.
+But everyone talks about the times they were delighted.
+That's how word of mouth spreads.
+How do you truly delight your customers so that they talk about you?

-Tip: if you are claiming to be ‘friendly and helpful’, make sure that your communications are personalised and personal, and make a point of asking your customer if they found your product or service helpful.
+Tip: if you're claiming to be "friendly" and "helpful," make sure that your communications are personalised and personal, and make a point of asking your customer if they found your product or service useful.

-Think ‘before and after’.
-We all seem to think of value as monetary, but that’s a really narrow way of thinking about it and misses all the really powerful stuff.
+Think "before and after".
+We all seem to think of value as monetary, but that’s a really narrow way of thinking about it, and it misses out all the really powerful stuff.

 If you saved your client time, and time is something they value, you could highlight your value in terms of hours saved.
 If it’s about avoiding loss or reducing risk, then highlight how you improved those factors instead.

 Tip: Get them to think back to what life was like before you arrived, and compare it with now.
-They’ll often do a better job of stating what your value is to them if you ask them to, than if you tell them what you think it is.
+They’ll often do a better job of stating what your value is to them if you ask them rather than if you tell them.

 Don’t be one of those businesses.

-There is a natural desire for us to share with people who share with us.
-Recommending your clients to someone who could help them with something else they need, shows you understand them and care about them.
-This greatly increases their desire to recommend people back to you.
+There's a natural desire for us to share with people who share with us.
+Recommending your clients to someone who could help them with something else they need shows you understand them and care about them.
+This will greatly increase their desire to recommend people back to you.

 Tip: Pick out a few of your favourite productivity tools that could make a daily impact on the lives of your customers, and tell them about the difference it made to you.

 Professionalism isn’t about wearing a suit.
-It’s about doing what you said you would do on time.
+It’s about being respectful.
+Being committed.
+And doing what you said you would do on time.

-Tip: Set clear goals for when the next action will happen, and when you will follow up.
-Then do it bang on time and start off with ‘I promised to come back to you now with this’.
+Tip: Set clear goals for when the next action will happen, and when you'll follow up.
+Then do it bang on time and start off with "I promised to come back to you now with this".
 You just nailed it.
 Whether you were wearing a suit or not.

-Tip: Think about the ways in which you are the best possible fit for your customer.
+Tip: Think about the ways in which you're the best possible fit for your customer.
 What did you do that was new for them?

 Tip: Look for the ways your community would recognise that you know what you are talking about.
-What are you an authority in?
-What could you be a ‘thought leader’ in?
+In what subjects or areas are you an authority?
+In which circles could you be considered a thought leader?